Lady Florence Craye Arrives in New York

 "Lady Florence Craye Arrives in New York" is the second episode of the fourth series of the 1990s British comedy television series Jeeves and Wooster.
-It is also called "The Once and Future Ex".
-It first aired in the UK on 23 May 1993 on ITV.
+It is also called "The Once and Future Ex" and was first aired in the UK on 23 May 1993 on ITV.

-In the US, it was one of five episodes of Jeeves and Wooster that were not aired as part of the original broadcast of the television series on Masterpiece Theatre, though all episodes were made available on US home video releases.
+In the US, it was one of five episodes of Jeeves and Wooster that were not aired as part of the original broadcast of the television series on Masterpiece Theatre.
+Nevertheless, all episodes were made available on US home video releases.
 "Chuffy" aired as the second episode of the fourth series of Jeeves and Wooster instead.

 Background

 Adapted from Joy in the Morning.